 7 Internal Communication Videos for Your Inspiration

-When it comes to creating engaging internal videos, there are no set rules for what is the most effective way to immerse your employees.
+When it comes to creating engaging internal communication videos, there are no set rules for what is the most effective way to immerse your employees.
 But there are examples of what has worked in the past.

 While difficult to find, we’ve sourced a few videos and outlined their successful aspects, with tips on how to take cues from them in your own internal videos.

 Finding new and engaging ways to dramatize abstract ideas is one of the benefits of a whiteboard video.
 These videos add a sense of play to corporate culture.
 It helps build a pressure-free environment without losing the call-to-action drive you expect your employees to embrace to be successful.

 Low on production costs but high on creativity, these videos are a great bang for your buck.
 Because your canvas is a whiteboard, the sky is the limit in terms of visual content you can introduce; if it can be drawn, it can happen.

 Steve Jobs knew how to run a successful business, and his internal key notes to employees were part of that equation.
 Watch the way he addresses them in a casual, friendly manner; heart-to-heart, as a fellow peer.
 Employees want to work for people and companies they respect, and Jobs’ down-to-earth, motivational and honest address really inspires his team to want to reach excellence for a company they love to work for.

 Hire a camera crew that compliments your speaker.
 You need a team that understands how to shoot live events, capture organic moments, and understands the importance of framing your keynote speaker in an aesthetically pleasing way.
 Shorts optional.

 3. The Corporate Film